 Zero in Targets

 You should design your performance management methodology based on the organizational goals you want to achieve.
 Even when they are not focused on the core needs of a business, the best performance evaluation method fails.
-Similarly, the company’s goals and rationale behind conducting performance appraisal should not be concealed by employees.
+Similarly, the company’s goals and rationale behind conducting performance appraisals should not be concealed by employees.

 In this way, they clearly understand how their professional goals and contributions can align with the company’s objectives.
 They influence their long-term success and will have a better sense of evaluation.